brews/redis_queue/README.md

 This is a small Rust web application.
 It can run as either an HTTP server or a worker, depending on whether the `APP_TYPE` environment variable is set to "server" or "worker."

-Deployed as a server, it accepts work through HTTP POST requests, adding jobs to a Valkey (Redis) queue.
-This queue is occasionally polled by separate workers who log their results to stdout.
+As a server, it accepts work through HTTP POST requests, adding jobs to a Valkey (Redis) queue.
+This queue is occasionally polled by separately run workers who log their results to stdout.

 ```mermaid
 flowchart LR